 We believe that homework should be enjoyable and manageable for all concerned and that if it becomes a chore/burden/source of conflict it ceases to be a constructive aspect of teaching and learning.
 Research also persuades us that it does , in itself, raise attainment.

-For this reason, in September 2017 we agreed a reduced set of homework routines.
+For this reason have a reduced set of homework routines.